SenecalRenaud/equipeBoucani-soen341project2023/README.md

 # SOEN 341 - Boucani

 ## Objective
-Our objective is to create a website which will function as a platform onto which employers can upload job postings and job seekers can apply to these postings.
+Our objective is to create a website which will function as a platform onto which employers can upload job postings and job seekers (students) can apply to these postings.

 ## Project Description